jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 16) In APT, where are the additional source list fragments stored (file location)?

-17) Which company own Virtualbox?
+17) Which company owns Virtualbox?

 18) After building software from source and running the ```./configure``` command, what is the next step?
   a.
 Run the ```make install``` command